_ [Contents]

 Once upon a time I was actually using this routine.
 I considered it a convenient way to treat unintialized nodes as representing truth.

 However, the author changed the function.
-The new version is shown in figure 2.
+The new version is shown in example 2.

 The new version didn’t have any comments either.